CuriousCI/biological-evaluation/docs/docs.typ

 == ReactomeDbId

+This is required because not all instances of #logic[DatabaseObject] in Reactome have a #logic[StableIdVersion], which is the one usually displayed in the Reactome Pathway Browser @reactome-pathway-browser.
+Instances of
-Other Reactome entities can be identified with a #logic[ReactomeDbId], but it's pattern does not match the definition of #logic[SId] used to identify objects in SBML.
-In order to generate a correct SBML Model the #logic[ReactomeDbId] must be converted.
+#logic[DatabaseObject] in Reactome can be identified with a
+#logic[ReactomeDbId], but its pattern does not match the definition of
+#logic[SId] used to identify objects in SBML.

+In order to generate a correct #logic[SBMLModel] the #logic[ReactomeDbId] must be converted into a #logic[SId].

 #operation(
-    [into],
+    [ReactomeDbId_into_SId],
     args: [db_id: ReactomeDbId],
     type: [SId],
     post: [. . .],
 )

-== StableId
+== StableIdVersion

+The #logic[StableIdVersion] type is useful because is the one usually displayed in the Reactome Pathway Browser @reactome-pathway-browser.
+It is useful to accept it in the description of the models.

-The #logic[StableId] type is used to identify a #logic[PhysicalEntity] or an
+The #logic[StableIdVersion] type is used to identify instances of
-#logic[Event] in Reactome, but it's pattern does not match the definition of
+#logic[PhysicalEntity] or #logic[Event] in Reactome, but it's pattern does not
-#logic[SId] used to identify objects in SBML.
-In order to generate a correct
+match the definition of #logic[SId] used to identify objects in SBML.

-SBML Model the #logic[StableId] must be converted.
+In order to generate a correct #logic[SBMLModel] the #logic[StableId] must be converted.

 #operation(
-    [into],
+    [StableIdVersion_into_SId],
     args: [st_id: StableId],
     type: [SId],
     post: [. . .],